 - Traffic Certificates

 You can learn more about the app on our Metrash2 Registration and User Guide.

 Checking and Settling Traffic Violations

-You can check the traffic violations online on the MOI website or using Metrash2 app.
-Minor traffic violations can be settled by paying the fine amount in person or online.
+You can check the traffic violations online on the MOI website or the Metrash2 app.
+Minor traffic violations can be settled by paying the fine in person or online.